 Talking about prenups and postnuptial agreements certainly isn’t the most romantic conversation, but it can be necessary and extremely beneficial.
-Not all couples consider establishing a marital agreement, but perhaps they should.
+Not all couples consider establishing a marital agreement or want to think about a future involving divorce, but perhaps they should.
 The typical idea is that prenuptial or postnuptial agreements are established for the wealthy, and while there is a lot to be said about high-asset prenups, they can benefit couples of varying financial backgrounds.
 If you are interested in establishing clear financial goals, communicating marital expectations, and protecting your assets, a prenuptial or postnuptial agreement might be a good choice for you.

 Before you make any decisions, make sure you understand precisely what prenuptial agreements do and decide whether or not they’re the right choice for you.